Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: A nonautonomous zero-dimensional energy balance model

 The rescaled Clausen function simulates the baseline 11-year cycle of solar activity, while the function $\phi(t)$ accounts for changes at lower timescales.
 In Figure~\ref{fig:TSI}, it is possible to appreciate the qualitative shape of $I(t)$ and $I_{ap}(t)$.
 For a comparison with an empirical model of the total solar irradiance extrapolated from real data, see Kopp and Lean~\cite{kopp2011new}.

-In regards to the cloud cover $m(t)$, we aim to capture changes of the thin clouds in the upper layers of the atmosphere which are responsible for most of the long-wave radiation reflected back to the planet.
-According to \cite{stubenrauch2013assessment}, they account for approximately 35\% of the total cloud amount varying between values of 20\% and 70\%.
+In regard to the atmospheric opacity $m(t)$, we aim to capture changes of the \emph{effective cloud amount}, that is, the cloud amount weighted by cloud emissivity, which is responsible for most of the long-wave radiation reflected back to the planet.
+According to \cite{stubenrauch2013assessment}, the effective cloud amount has a global average of about 50\%.
 In order to balance the model around the current average temperature of $288.5\, K$, we choose an average of 33\%.
-We include four different timescales and respective amplitudes: 7--14 days with a 0.1 anomaly, 5--6 months and one-year seasonal effects with a cumulative 0.1 anomaly, and interannual variability (5-7 years) akin to el Niño with a 0.01 anomaly~\cite{stubenrauch2013assessment},
+To introduce a time-dependent variability of the effective cloud amount, we include four different timescales and respective amplitudes: 7--14 days with a 0.1 anomaly, 5--6 months and one-year seasonal effects with a cumulative 0.1 anomaly, and interannual variability (5-7 years) akin to El Niño with a 0.01 anomaly~\cite{stubenrauch2013assessment},

 We consider two approaches.
 The first option is a quasi-periodic function,

 The second one is a forcing with ingredients of chaotic dynamics, trying to account for the intrinsic unpredictability in the cloud cover (see~\cite{liuetal2023cloudcoverage}),